 In economics, financial markets are complex systems as well.
 The prices and individual wealth in the market are driven up and down by the so-called "invisible hand" coined by Adam Smith.
 Although we know that these fluctuations are resulting from the interactions among traders within the market, it is difficult for us to make any accurate prediction about the markets.
 In a naive thinking, since the network can be applied to explain the relations or interactions among each element, we shall be able to map the interactions among traders into networks and study them.
-Therefore, we conduct experiments for gathering the real information about the trading behavior in the market and introduce a new method to map the trading behavior into the networks[5].
+Therefore, we conduct two experiments for gathering the information about the trading behavior in the market and introduce a new method to map the trading behavior into the networks[5].

-In this contribution, we first introduce our system for markets with human traders and show the results of two experiments performed on this system.
+In this contribution, we first introduce our platform for market experiments with human traders and show the results of two experiments on this platform.
 The trading behavior in these two experiments is mapped into a so-called cash-flow network and we then present the observation of these networks.
-Finally, a post-simulation, which is designed to reproduce the resulting network topology, will be mentioned.
-The simulation is modeled as a continuous double-auction (CDA) market with zero-intelligence traders.
+Finally, the results based on a simulation experiment will also be discussed.
+The model is described by a continuous double-auction (CDA) market with zero-intelligence traders.

-2 Market with Human Traders
+2 Market Experiment with Human Traders